-As a graduate of Electronic Engineering and IT from Aalborg University, you have an internationally renowned bachelor's degree with excellent future prospects.
+As a graduate of Electronics and IT from Aalborg University, you have an internationally renowned bachelor's degree with excellent future prospects.

 The primary reason I chose Aalborg University was the group work.
 Each semester, we do projects in groups of five to seven students which provides for dynamic discussions and work.
 We also have courses on each semester, normally three, and it’s really good to solve problems in your group instead of doing them alone."

 The last year of the BSc programme in Electronics and IT runs in English, and international students may be admitted for the two semesters.
 The programme is focused on theoretical, methodological and practical skills acquired through problem-based learning.

 - 5 ECTS - Modelling and Control Engineering